mdmtk/docs/edge/source/guide/csp/browser.md

 Description:

->This parm will set a specified web page as the default home page in the Android web browser.
-This requires the full, valid URL to the web page to be input, such as "www.google.com".
-Then when this browser app is opened, it will open on the web page that was set with this parm.
+>This parm allows you to set the Default Home Page URI of the Default Android Web Browser.
+Each time the Default Android Web Browser is opened without an explicitly requested URI, it will use to the URI to the Default Home Page URI.
+To produce successful results, a full, valid URI to a desired web page should be supplied, such as "www.google.com".
+This could be used to launch a specific web-based application or to direct users to an internal company web site or portal as a starting point for browsing.

 Parm value input rules: